Workers at 6 Chicago-area Starbucks plan walkouts through Sunday

 Workers United has conducted a national organizing drive targeting Starbucks.
 The National Labor Relations Board, which runs union elections, said that as of the end of November, workers at 264 stores have joined Workers United, while those at 58 stores voted against the union.
 The coffee chain has more than 9,000 stores in the U.S.

-In the Chicago area, the union has won 7 store elections and lost 4.
+In the Chicago area, the union has won seven store elections and lost four.
 It won an election at an eighth store, at 1070 W. Bryn Mawr Ave., that the company subsequently closed.

 The union said the NLRB has issued at least 45 complaints against Starbucks alleging violations of federal labor law.
 In turn, the company has filed some complaints against the union.